-One of the few things that really grinds our gears is when the deliveryman decides that no one’s home and takes our parcel back to the post office, even though we were home the whole time.
-Maybe you were at the back of the house or outside tending to your the garden.
-Even if you weren’t home, a smart video doorbell is a handy way for you to monitor your front door and yell out to the mailman that yes, you are indeed home and to leave it on the step.
+There’s nothing that grinds our gears quite like not hearing the delivery person at our front door and finding out they’ve taken our precious package back to the post office.
+Whether it was because we were watching TV on the opposite end of the house or outside, a smart video doorbell is a foolproof way to monitor your front door and yell out to the mailman that yes, you are indeed home and to leave it on the porch.

-A video doorbell can help add an extra layer of security to your home.
-Like we touched on above, a video doorbell is super handy for taking a peek at who’s hovering around your front door.
-Since most video doorbells are wirelessly connected to an app on your smartphone, you can receive notifications and alerts anytime someone approaches.
+A video doorbell can also add an extra layer of security to your home.
+As we touched on above, a video doorbell is super handy for taking a peek at who’s waiting at your front door.
+Since most video doorbells are wirelessly connected to an app on your smartphone, it can even send you notifications and alerts anytime someone approaches.

-You can even use a smart doorbell to speak to visitors through your phone or answer with an automated message.
+Most smart doorbells let you speak to visitors through your phone or answer with an automated message.
 For instance, if your guest has arrived early but you’re stuck in the tub, you can answer to let them know you need a minute or two to get the door.

 If you want to know which smart doorbells are the best fit for your home, then let’s continue.

 Perhaps one of the most affordable smart doorbells you can find in the market, the Ring Video also happens to be one of the most popular.
 While it does need to be wired into your doorframe to work, downloading the app will allow you to see, hear and speak to visitors from anywhere.
 You can even pair it with any Alexa-controlled device, so you can immediately check your front door using your voice.

 A fun feature that Ring Video doorbell has is its Quick Replies function.
 The Quick Replies feature acts like an answering machine for your home.
 If you’re ever out-and-about, you can choose from a list of preset messages to give instructions to your visitor or ask them to leave you a message before they leave.